ClinicalTrials.Veeva

 Description:

-): Patients undergo dose-escalated RT daily, every other day, or twice weekly for 5 fractions or daily for 25 fractions (with or without concurrent fluoropyrimidine).
+Patients undergo dose-escalated RT daily, every other day, or twice weekly for 5 fractions or daily for 25 fractions (with or without concurrent fluorouracil or capecitabine for 25 fractions only).
+The 5-fraction regimen is preferred when feasible.
 After completing dose-escalated RT, patients who received less than 6 months of chemotherapy at study entry are encouraged to receive the remaining chemotherapy to total 6 months of chemotherapy.
 Patients may continue chemotherapy treatment beyond 6 months at physician's discretion.
 Additionally, patients undergo blood sample collection, CT, MRI and tumor tissue biopsy throughout the study.
-After completion of study treatment, patients are followed up every 3 months for 2 years then annually for 3 years.
+Patients may optionally undergo PET/CT prior to treatment.

 Treatment: